AU-HCI/website/markdown/index.md

 ## Turning in Homework

-All homework is to be turned in via your private Git repository.
+All homework and project are to be turned in via your private Git repository.
 There are two deadlines for this course:

-- Soft: By 11:59pm on the Thursday after the homework is released.
+- Deadline: By 11:59pm on the Thursday after the assignment is released.
-- Hard: By 11:59pm on the Friday eight days after the homework is released.
+- Hard Deadline: By 11:59pm on the Friday eight days after the assignment is released.

-The precise dates will be on each homework assignment.
+The precise dates will be on each assignment.

 ## Course Communication